-A number of factors led to Murphy choosing TPA’s Aluminium Traxpanels: the simple tongue and groove design meant the panels could be installed and removed very quickly when compared to other semi-permanent solutions, saving both time and money.
+A number of factors led to J Murphy and Sons choosing TPA’s Aluminium Traxpanels: Benefiting from a simple Inter-locking design meant they could be installed and removed very quickly when compared to other semi-permanent solutions, saving both time and money.

 The 60663 high grade Aluminium panels are able to withstand multiple runs of heavy vehicles while remaining connected and stable; essential attributes on a lengthy project such as this.